 While not everyone with celiac disease will experience such drastic symptoms or problems, it’s possible that the underlying inflammatory reactions to gluten will cause health problems within the gut microbiome, brain, endocrine system, stomach, liver, blood vessels, smooth muscle and even the nuclei of cells.
 This is why celiac patients are at a higher risk for numerous diseases, including: (1)

 - Multiple sclerosis (MS)

 - Dermatitis herpetiformis (an itchy skin rash)

 - Growth issues in children due to poor nutrient absorption

 What Causes Celiac Disease Symptoms?

-A gluten allergy (or sensitivity, meaning the type that isn’t confirmed as celiac disease) increases the production of inflammatory cytokines.
+A gluten allergy (or sensitivity, meaning the type that isn’t celiac disease) increases the production of inflammatory cytokines.
 These are sent out from the immune system in order to attack perceived threats throughout the body.
 This happens in certain people due to a combination of both environmental and genetic factors.
-People with celiac disease usually are genetically predisposed to having a gluten allergy (including abnormalities in human leukocyte antigens and non-HLA genes), although having celiac disease in the family alone doesn’t mean someone will necessarily be diagnosed.
-(7)
+People with celiac disease usually have a genetic predisposition to having a gluten allergy (including abnormalities in human leukocyte antigens and non-HLA genes), although having celiac disease in the family alone doesn’t mean someone will necessarily be diagnosed.
+(8)